jofas/blog/content/002-first-time-running/index.md

 before taking my endurance to its limits and by the time we entered the plain, I was feeling sicker with every step.
 We finally reached the crossroads where we would part.
-A few trees and shrubs were giving valuable and scarce shade and I decided this would be a fine place to have my first rest, approximately one kilometer into the run.
+A few trees and shrubs were giving valuable and scarce shade&mdash;in my unpreparedness, I had forgotten to put on sunscreen, of course&mdash;and I decided this would be a fine place to have my first rest, approximately one kilometer into the run.
 I didn't know that at the time, I was too concerned with my body to think about anything else.

 By that time, the wheat started separating itself from the chaff.
 I was the chaff.

+% Describe the run (I didn't even bother to check out the distance; forgot to put on sunscreen)

 % He ran of -> demoralizing
-%

-In my unpreparedness, I forgot to put on sunscreen.
+To add insult to injury, he turned around and came back to me.

-With having quite the overconfidence in my abilities, the simultaneous wish to wreck myself and the inability to quit on unrealistic goals, not reaching that playground was not an option.
+With having quite the overconfidence in my athleticism, the simultaneous wish to wreck myself and the inability to quit on unrealistic goals, not reaching that cursed playground was not an option.

 % Describe what happened afterwards (calves, nose, body temperature, runners high)